dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

 The last aspect that we will consider is a fundamental aspect of the computational tasks of
-vision: visual stimuli must be interpreted to obtain information about the world, because visual stimuli are ambiguous.
+vision: visual stimuli are ambiguous, so we must interpret them to obtain information about the world.
 This stems in part from the fact that our visual input is two-dimensional (the plane of our retina, like the two dimensions of a photograph), while the external world has three spatial dimensions.
-Our visual system is very good at making (subconscious) interpretations of visual stimuli, making it difficult for us to appreciate the ambiguities they have, but these occur at various stages of visual processing.
+Our visual system is very good at making (subconscious) interpretations of visual stimuli, making it difficult for us how they can be ambiguous, but nonetheless these necessary interpretations occur at various stages of visual processing.

 <figure>
   <img src="/files/blog/hym/imE.jpeg" alt="Daltmatian" title="Daltmatian" width="50%">
-   <figcaption> <strong>Figure 7:</strong>
+   <figcaption> <strong>Figure 9:</strong>
   This figure shows a classic image of a scene that has been converted to black and white, resulting in the appearance of a set of scattered black spots.
 But despite the chaotic image, our brain interprets this set of spots to see the three-dimensional scene of a Dalmatian walking towards a tree.
   </figcaption>
 </figure>

-For example, one of the first steps in visual processing is to group the pixels into objects (a process we call image segmentation").
+For example, one of the first steps in visual processing is to group the pixels into segments or surfaces (a process we call image segmentation").
 This involves using some criterion to determine when two regions of the image belong to the same surface.
 But this is not easy.
-We can think of some simple rules to achieve this (e.g., group pixels that have similar intensity and color and are close), but we can also quickly identify examples where this is not the case (e.g., a textured surface with marked lines, like a piece of clothing).
-This processing stage, which seems simple, actually involves a complex interpretation of the basic structure of the image and is an open problem in computer image processing research.
-After segmenting the image, we need to estimate the spatial distribution of these surfaces (e.g., how far they are from us, their spatial orientation, their size, among others) and group them into objects.
-Continuing with the processing, we construct a three -dimensional scene of the objects in our environment.
-All these steps involve interpretation stages (e.g., interpreting whether two "pixels" belong to the same surface or not) to take us from the two-dimensional image to a three-dimensional model of the scene.
-A famous image that illustrates this process is shown in Figure 7.5.
-Although it is an image composed of black spots, our brain manages to generate a grouping of the elements, composing them intro surfaces, grouping them into objects, and finally into a scene.
-Because of its "disorganized" appearance, this example is illustrative, as it is difficult to grasp what evidence our brain uses to interpret that chaos of pixels.
-But beyond the details of processing, what matters here is that more than one possible interpretation can occur, as the following examples illustrate.
+We can think of some simple rules to group image sections together (e.g., group pixels that have similar color and are close), but these simple rules will quickly fail in many real world cases.
+Our brain manages to group the elements of the images using complex rules that we still do not fully understand.
+For example, **Figure 9** shows a classic scene with black spots spread across an image with very coarse information.
+But despite the chaotic appearance of the image, our brain manages to group the dots together into surfaces, group these into objects, and finally into a scene.
+Looking at how chaotic the image is, it is difficult to understand what evidence our brain uses to interpret that chaos of pixels.
+But beyond the details of processing, what matters here is that our brain is having to interpret many aspects of the image (such as what areas of the image are from the same surface), and that in general many interpretations are possible and our brain must choose one.
+The next example illustrates how this ambiguity in possible interpretations can lead to illusions.

 <figure>
   <img src="/files/blog/hym/imE2.jpg" alt="Ames" title="Ames" width="50%">
-   <figcaption> <strong>Figure 8:</strong>
+   <figcaption> <strong>Figure 10:</strong>
   The Ames room is a famous illusion that can occur in the real world, and is used in science shows and fairs.
 Using a room with irregular geometry, the illusion makes a person look tiny or giant, depending